San Francisco is getting closer to an e-cigarette ban to protect kids, but it may hurt adult smokers who use vaping to quit – TechCrunch

 The use of e-cigarettes by minors is indisputably harmful, especially because nicotine, which is derived from tobacco plants, can harm brain development.
 Juul, which controls three-fourths of the U.S. e-cigarette market according to Nielsen, has also been accused of contributing to the increase in tobacco product use among teens by lowering the barrier to entry for nicotine addiction.
 It is currently trying to win favor with regulators by taking steps to prevent underage users from accessing their products.

-But a ban on the sale of e-cigarettes may also hurt adult smokers who use vaping to transition off cigarettes.
+But a ban on the sale of e-cigarettes may also hurt adults who use vaping as a smoking cessation aid.
 While many vape juices contain nicotine, some are also available without the highly addictive chemical.
 Juul has drawn fire for only offering pods that contain nicotine, but vapers also use refillable devices to gradually transition to juices with lower levels of nicotine, with some ultimately weaning themselves off dependency.

 While the negative impact of both nicotine and cigarettes have been well documented, vaping is a relatively new technology, so there is still little information available about how it affects health.
 A study by researchers at the Roswell Park Comprehensive Cancer Center found that urine from people who use e-cigarettes contained higher traces of lead, cadmium, pyrene and acrylonitrile than people who don’t smoke or vape.